Toroweap Overnight Photo Tour

 - Safety: Our guides are trained in CPR/First-Aid.
 All 4WD vehicles are equipped with extraction equipment and a first-aid kit.
 We carry a satellite beacon with us in case of emergencies outside of cell range.

 - Camera Gear: You can make use of just about any lens at Toroweap.
 A wide angle zoom lens is useful when shooting from the canyon rim (equivalent 16-35 on a full-frame camera or 10-22mm on a crop sensor).
 For night photography, your wide angle lens should be f/2.8 or faster.
 A mid-range lens in the range of 30-100mm will provide nice scale and compression.
 Telephoto lenses will be useful for isolating rock formations in the distance.
 Bring as many lenses as you like - just ensure your pack isn’t too heavy for comfort.
-All participants should bring a tripod.
+All participants should bring a tripod and a remote cord or intervalometer.
 For filters, a circular polarizer can come in handy when there are clouds in the sky (it’s best to avoid polarizers on cloudless days).
 A neutral density filter can create long exposures for fast moving clouds.
 Don’t forget extra batteries, memory cards, and cleaning supplies.
 Please contact us if you’d like to rent any camera gear for your outing.

 - Cancellation/Re-Scheduling: Please see our Terms and Conditions.